Reddit Data API in 2026: REST Endpoints, No PRAW, No OAuth

 print(f"{p['upvotes']} | {p['title'][:80]}")

-The response shape includes every field you would use for downstream processing: id, title, author, permalink, url, link_url, text, subreddit, upvotes, comments, upvote_ratio, is_self, is_crosspost, crosspost_origin, created_utc, created (ISO-8601), plus flag fields like over_18, stickied, locked, spoiler.
+The response shape includes every field you need for downstream processing: id, title, author, permalink, url, link_url, text, subreddit, upvotes, comments, upvote_ratio, is_self, is_crosspost, crosspost_origin, created_utc, created (ISO-8601), plus flag fields like over_18, stickied, locked, spoiler.
 The author_info object carries premium status and flair if you need it.
+Full schema at docs.redditapis.com.

 Start building with RedditAPI